 On exiting the Honours of Scotland, we ended up back in Crown Square.
 The square, which dates back to the 15th century, served as a courtyard.
 Apart from the latter I’ve mentioned in this blog post, we also ended up visiting the National War Memorial which houses an exhibit of medals and war memorabilia.

-Last stop: The Dismal Prisoners of War Exhibition
+Last stop: The Prisoners of War Exhibition at Edinburgh Castle

 Our last stop was the Prisoners of War Exhibition.
 The exhibition is a re-enactment of the daily lives of foreign prisoners hailing from all over Europe and even as far as America.
 On walking through the dismal place, you’ll notice that the place, even though very silent, echoes the screams and shouts of former prisoners held captive in its walls.
 A few sure indicators of their suffering are the hammock beds, the crowded spaces and the early forms of graffiti on a few wooden doors.
 Indeed, some claim that the site is haunted.
 Whether it is or not, I’m not sure.
 Guess you’ll just have to find out for yourselves!